 When we sit down the pressure on our discs increases by 40% compared to standing, and when we sit and slouch the pressure increases by 85%.
 As a physical therapist, I see the negative effects of sitting on the musculoskeletal system all the time when people complain of lower back pain (LBP), tight hip flexors causing hip and LBP, rounded shoulders causing mid-scapular pain, forward head posture causing neck pain and headaches, weak postural muscles which are needed to support the spine, and decreased gluteal muscle firing which stabilizes the pelvis and supports the back.
 But sitting not only wreaks havoc on the musculoskeletal system but the cardiovascular, endocrine, vascular, neurological, digestive systems, etc, as well.

-Ok so sitting is detrimental to our health, even if we are exercising daily, so what can we do to get that important physical activity component??
-Here a some of my favorite tips for where you can find those extra steps each day.
+What can we do to get that important physical activity component??
+Here are some of my favorite tips for where you can find those extra steps each day.

 To your health and to 10,000 daily steps!